Opinion: Spare Germany the blackouts | DW | 23.09.2021

 What stopped Merkel from implementing her solutions during her tenure as chancellor?
 Her government came up with an 18-point task list in 2019 to expedite the approval process, but very little has been implemented.

-Perhaps, the powerful coal lobby proved too hot to handle or the rise of the far-right Alternative for Germany (AfD) difficult to ignore.
-The AfD is against wind power to capture the votes of wind power opponents, especially in east Germany, forcing the ruling Christian Democrats (CDU) — afraid of antagonizing those voters — to drag its feet on wind energy.
+Perhaps the powerful coal lobby proved too hot to handle, or the rise of the far-right Alternative for Germany (AfD) too difficult to ignore.
+The AfD has been against wind power to capture the votes of wind power opponents, especially in east Germany, forcing the ruling Christian Democrats (CDU) — afraid of antagonizing those voters — to drag its feet on wind energy.